Following the tiring hike up and down the Bangaan Rice Terraces, Lake Danum was the last stop for the day.

 It was already past five when we started for our last rendezvous.
 We were chasing the sunset at the brown placid waters of Lake Danum as our van tackled the uneven clay road up the lake.

 We arrived around six in the evening.
-There were already patches of campers surrounding the shoreline setting up their bonfires for the coming night.
+There were already patches of campers surrounding the shoreline setting up their bonfires for the coming evening.

 The sky was heavily overcast and the sun was unfortunately unable to break through the the thick flat clouds that covered the heavens.
 Dusk was slowly settling over the silty lake.